 Castles of the Loire

 Next is the Château of Chenonceau that is uniquely built right over the Cher River.
 Nicknamed the Ladies Castle and once the residence of Catherine de’ Medici, it has a noteworthy 2-story viewing gallery and old scalloped bridge.
-Cycling further through the quiet French countryside will bring you to Amboise.
+Your Loire Valley bike tour then takes you further through the quiet French countryside eventually bringing you to Amboise.
 This pretty town still has original white stone houses dating back to the 15th century, and of course there is a royal castle, the 11th century Château d'Amboise.
 It is built in both the French late Gothic Flamboyant style and Renaissance and contains the first French formal garden.
 King François I invited Leonardo da Vinci here in 1516, and the artist/scholar/inventor later settled in an adjacent mansion (Clos Lucé), where he ultimately lived out his last years.
 Today, the Clos Lucé Manor House is a museum containing models of his inventions.
 And don’t forget that the Loire Valley is France’s third largest wine region!
 Some of the more famous wines include Sancerre, Reuilly and Menetou-Salon.

-- 6 nights’ accommodations in standard, 2 and 3* hotels or top class 3 and 4* hotels
+- Accommodations for 6 nights in standard, 2 and 3 hotels or top class 3 and 4 hotels

 - Bike helmet

 - Route information & maps (one set per booking)